MisterAwesome23/ArduinoGSOC2020/GSoC_Proposal.md

 void loop() {}
 ```

-Also, The code above written code follows all coding and contribution guidelines for Ardiuno and code formatting should be consistent with the style used in the existing code for ArduinoGraphics.
+Also, the code above written code follows all coding and contribution guidelines for Ardiuno and code formatting is consistent with the style used in the existing code for ArduinoGraphics.

 **Working Screenshots and Video:**